-Browsing social media increases flow experience, which leads to more pleasure and enjoyable sensations for the consumers.
+While browsing social media, it increases flow experience which leads to more pleasure and enjoyable sensations in consumers.
 This flow experience positively influences affective experience shopping [20].
-In addition, social presence refers to "the degree to which the medium permits users to experience others as being psychologically present."
+In addition, social presence refers to "the degree to which the medium permits users to experience others as being psychologically present".
 The more human warmth and sociability a medium conveys, the greater the social presence.
-Websites incorporating socially rich design elements (e.g., human images, human videos, personalized greetings) can significantly increase the perceived enjoyment since consumers associate websites that convey a sense of human warmth and sociability with more pleasure.
-If an e-commerce website incorporates a greater diversity of functionally diverse social commerce features to convey different kinds of social information, a greater sense of human warmth and sociability can be conveyed.
+Websites incorporating socially rich design elements (e.g., human images, human videos, personalized greetings) can significantly increase the perceived enjoyment, since consumers associate websites that convey a sense of human warmth and sociability with more pleasure. if an e-commerce website incorporates a greater diversity of functionally diverse social commerce features to convey different kinds of social information, a greater sense of human warmth and sociability can be conveyed.
 The more consumers can experience and interact with other consumers, including friends and family members, the more likely it is that they enjoy their shopping experience.
-Websites providing a higher level of rich social commerce feature will be associated with a higher level of perceived enjoyment as an affective experience.
-A rich social commerce feature has a significant positive effect on the perceived enjoyment [23].
+Websites providing a higher level of social commerce feature richness will be associated with a higher level of perceived enjoyment as affective experience.
+Social commerce feature richness has a significant positive effect on perceived enjoyment [23].

 After individuals enter a flow state, they will discover the intrinsic enjoyment of the media.
-Because of the pleasant atmosphere and fun environment, the users will become more immersed in the activity itself, and not merely perform the intended task.
-If constructed in a vivid manner and richly interactive with images, texts, and animation, a site will lead the consumers to immerse themselves more deeply, to stimulate more exploratory behavior, to feel more pleasure and fun, and to experience hedonic purchase value.
-The consumers' cognitive enjoyment on a website is positively related to hedonic value [22].
-If a site functional design enables users to immerse themselves without distraction in the internet world and places information on an array of goods at the users' fingertips, they will experience a variety of pleasure and fun, thereby satisfying the need for a hedonic shopping experience.
-The consumers' concentration on a website is positively related to hedonic value [22].
+Because of the pleasant atmosphere and fun environment, the user will become more immersed in the activity itself, and not merely perform the intended task. if constructed in a vivid manner and richly interactive with images, text, and animation, a site will lend itself to consumers immersing themselves more deeply and stimulate more exploratory behavior, enable consumers to feel more pleasure and fun and experience hedonic purchase value.
+Consumer cognitive enjoyment on a website is positively related to hedonic value [22].
+If a site's functional design enables users to immerse themselves without distraction in the internet world and places information on an array of goods at the user's fingertips, the user will experience a variety of pleasure and fun, thereby satisfying the need for a hedonic shopping experience.
+Consumer concentration on a website is positively related to hedonic value [22].

-Furthermore, an intrinsic reward is more important than any achievement of external goals when people are in flow experience, and it leads them to have the optimal experience.
-However, they might not be happy since they are so involved with their activities, but the positive feelings are developed.
-The enjoyment reflects the affective evaluation of the experience.
+Intrinsic reward is more important than any achievement of external goals when people are in flow experience; and it leads them to have the optimal experience.
+However, they might not be happy since they are so involved with their activities.
+But the positive feelings are developed.
+Enjoyment reflects the affective evaluation of the experience.
 Flow as a process leads to engrossment on enjoyment [36].
-Next, the third hypothesis is as follows:
+The third hypothesis is as follows:

-H3: Flow experience has a significant relationship with affective experience.
+H3: Flow experience has significant relationship with affective experience.